zouharvi/uds-snlp-tutorial/conditional-random-fields/main.md

 # Notes

+General CRFs

-> - Markov Random Fields - more than two latent variables in feature function
+- More than two latent variables in feature function
-> - Feature selection \newline
+- Used latent variables have to form a clicque in the model graph

+. . .

+Feature selection:

-    1. Start with no features. \newline
+1. Start with no features.
-    2a.
+2. a.
 If there exists a feature that improves the performance by $> t$, add it.
-Repeat 2. \newline 2b.
+Repeat 2.
+2. b.
 If not, exit.

 \note{
-    - CRF is a specific case of Markov Random Fields, which requires more theory regarding graph based probability model.
-In general, it allows the feature functions to access latent variables beyond the current and the last one.
-It is based on the
+    - Linear Chain CRFs fulfill these requirements
     - In practice, one may also wish to use just a limited number of features.
     - When adding, it is possible to consider also combining with existing ones.
 Especially for indicator features, it is possible to combine them using boolean operators.
     - This can also be done in reverse - remove least useful features.